Wood turtle: Description

 The larger scutes display a pattern of black or yellow lines.
 The wood turtle's plastron (ventral shell) is yellowish in color and has dark patches.
 The posterior margin of the plastron terminates in a V-shaped notch.
 Although sometimes speckled with yellowish spots, the upper surface of the head is often a dark gray to solid black.
 The ventral surfaces of the neck, chin, and legs are orange to red with faint yellow stripes along the lower jaw of some individuals.
-Seasonal variation in color vibrancy have been known to occur.
+Seasonal variation in color vibrancy is known to occur.

-At maturity, males, who reach a maximum straight carapace length of 23.4 cm, are larger than females, who have been recorded to reach 20.4 cm.
-Males also have larger claws, a larger head, a concave plastron, a more dome-like carapace, and longer tails than females.
+At maturity, males, which reach a maximum straight carapace length of 23.4 cm, are larger than females, which have been recorded to reach 20.4 cm.
+Males also have larger claws, a larger head, a concave plastron, a more dome-like carapace, and a longer tail than females.
 The plastron of females and juveniles is flat while in males it gains concavity with age.
 The posterior marginal scutes of females and juveniles (of either sex) radiate outward more than in mature males.
-The coloration on the neck, chin, and inner legs is more vibrant in males than in females who display a pale yellowish color in those areas.
+The coloration on the neck, chin, and inner legs is more vibrant in males than in females, which display a pale yellowish color in those areas.
 Hatchlings range in size from 2.8 to 3.8 cm in length (straight carapace measurement).
 The plastrons of hatchlings are dull gray to brown.
 Their tail usually equals the length of the carapace and their neck and legs lack the bright coloration found in adults.
-Hatchling's carapaces also are as wide as they are long and lack the pyramidal pattern found in older turtles.
+Hatchlings' carapaces also are as wide as they are long and lack the pyramidal pattern found in older turtles.

-The eastern box turtle (Terrapene c. carolina) and Blanding's turtle are similar in appearance to the wood turtle and all three live in overlapping habitats.
+The eastern box turtle (Terrapene c. carolina) and Blanding's turtle (Emydoidea blandingii) are similar in appearance to the wood turtle, and all three live in overlapping habitats.
 However, unlike the wood turtle, both Blanding's turtle and the eastern box turtle have hinged plastrons that allow them to completely close their shells.
 The diamondback terrapin (Malaclemys terrapin) has a shell closely resembling the wood turtle's; however its skin is gray in color, and it inhabits coastal brackish and saltwater marshes.
-The bog turtle and spotted turtle are also similar, but neither of these has the specific sculptured surface found on the carapaces of the wood turtle.
+The bog turtle and spotted turtle are also similar, but neither of these has the specific sculptured surface found on the carapace of the wood turtle.